 Tuesdays (on-going), 6:30–8:30pm on North Campus, Room 180

 The Third Option is a weekly marriage enrichment program that is good for all couples in any stage of relationship—dating, engaged, married, or separated.
 It offers help and hope to distressed couples and even couples who are considering (or have filed) for divorce.
 Both spouses don’t have to attend—it will help even if one person wants to work on the relationship.

 The class cycles through 14 different relationship topics, one per week.
 Topics include: Respect, Responsibility and Blame, Expectations, Power Struggles, Listening, Personality Differences, Childhood Issues, Anger, Speaking the Truth in Love, Control Issues, Conflict Resolution, the Hurt Spiral, Forgiveness, and Rebuilding Trust.
 Each person or couple can begin on any Tuesday night; there is no start or end date.
 This class is open to all—church attenders, general public, friends, co-workers, neighbors, extended family.
 Each participant makes a commitment to confidentiality within the group.

-There is no charge to attend the first two weeks of the class; after that there is a suggested donation of $10 per person per week.
+Cost: The first two weeks of the class are free; after the first two weeks there is a suggested donation of $10 per person per week.
 If finances are a concern, please come anyway; no one is ever turned away due to lack of funds.
-Free childcare is provided.
-If you have any questions call Don (714-240-4245 for men) or Alexandra (714-240-4046 for women), or go to www.USrelationships.org

 Post Abortion Recovery Class